 Golf courses in the north of the U.S. always go for bent grass as it is fine-textured, yet creates a dense turf on the other hand.
 This is highly-demanding turf grass.
 Its maintenance costs are pricey, as it requires mowing with expensive equipment, frequent (even daily) watering, use of fertilizer, insecticides, and fungicides.
 It stands out from other Northern types by the way it grows, as it grows from stolons.

 Just in case you are not familiar with lawn grass maintenance, you can ask professionals for help.
-Blades of green offer top-notch lawn grass service.
+Blades of green offer top-notch lawn grass service to cut tall grass.

 Another popular northern grass type is perennial ryegrass.
 You wouldn’t believe how fast it germinates!
 You can plant it individually or mix it with some other types (Kentucky grass for example) – either way it will look gorgeous.